ts4z/barge-rulebook/README.md

 A multi-output format tends to work to the lowest common denominator, and that's the case here.
-The LaTeX is limited by the fact that it's translated from Markdown (aside from some boilerplate), and we can't use advanced (GFM) Markdown features because CommonMark, our md->LaTeX translator, doesn't understand them.
+The LaTeX is limited by the fact that it's translated from Markdown (aside from some boilerplate), and we can't use some Markdown extensions unless both mdbook and latexify support them.

-This mostly affects the PDF version, but the mdbook version is missing some nice features, too (like color suits).
+We have made enough progress here that both versions look pretty decent.

 Future Work
 -----------